ga4gh/ga4gh-schemas/doc/source/api/apidesign_intro.rst

   * many:many (e.g. different VariantSets derived from a collection of ReadGroupSets using different joint variant calling algorithms)

+Dataset
+@@@@@@@

+A dataset is a highest level grouping that contains sequence and variant data.
+It provides the concept of a container which allows high level separation between data.

+For the Dataset schema definition see the `Metadata schema
+<schemas/metadata.html>`_

 Unresolved Issues
 @@@@@@@@@@@@@@@@@